 What help can my supplier give me to keep up with gas and electric payments?

-If you're habitually struggling to pay your gas and electricity bills, it could be worth shopping around to see if you can find a cheaper energy provider or tariff elsewhere.
+If you're habitually struggling to pay your gas and electricity bills, it could be worth shopping around to see if you can find a cheaper energy provider or tariff.
 Energy companies are obliged to make the switching process easy, so there’s nothing to stop you from looking for a better deal.

 Am I entitled to extra government help to pay my gas and electric bill?

 Winter Fuel Payment: If you’re of State Pension age you get an annual tax-free payment of between £100 and £300 to put towards your energy bills.
-This winter recipients also get a one-off £300 Pensioner Cost of Living Payment.

 Warm Home Discount: You could be eligible for a £150 rebate on your winter electricity bills if you meet certain criteria, based on your household income.